ask-santosh/Face-Clustering-and-Montage-Creation-By-Using-MTCNN/README.md

 ### Execution
 1. Put your image on Input and Output folder
-2. Run image.py
+2. Run mtcnnn_image.py
-3. Crop images will be stored in folder .
+3. Crop images will be stored in blur_cluster_face folder .

 ### Output
 <p align="center">